2ni/obsidian-excalidraw-scripts/Scale Properties Panel.md

 /*
  * Excalidraw Geometry Pro
- * TODO use excalidrawCanvasChangeActive to handle which snapping points to use.
-When canvas is moved or zoomed -> calculate new points
+ * TODO performance of snap points: use excalidrawCanvasChangeActive to handle which snapping points to use.
+When canvas is moved or zoomed -> calculate new snappingPoints
- * TODO use onblur to update values, so values can be set on ipad */
+ */

 const panelId = "geometry-pro-panel";